Adimali: History

-Adimali is a relatively new town located between Kochi and Munnar.
-It gained its importance when the Government of Kerala allowed mass settlements of people from the neighboring districts in the Mid 20th century.
-The majority of the people in area around Adimali migrated from the nearby district of Ernakulam and Kottayam.
-Since it intersects two major roads and is a popular resting point on the way to Munnar, Adimali slowly grew in size.
-In the last 15 years, Adimali has emerged as a major population center in the district.
+Adimaly is a relatively new town located between Kochi and Munnar.
+It gained its importance when the Government of Kerala allowed mass settlements of people from the neighboring districts in the Mid 20th Century.
+The majority of the people migrated from the Kottayam, Thodupuzha, Kothamangalam, and Muvattupuzha regions.
+Since it intersects two major roads and is a popular resting point on the way to Munnar, Adimaly slowly grew in size.
+Adimaly has emerged as a major population center in the district.

 Adimaly is a small town in Idukki district of Kerala state, India.
 It is part of Idukki township.
 Adimaly is located on the National Highway 49 connecting Kochi and Madurai.
 Munnar -a hill station- is about 30 km from Adimaly.
 The Cheeyappara and Valara waterfalls are located en route to Adimaly.
 Pepper is the major cultivation in this area.
-Kallarkutti dam, which is constructed across the Muthirappuzha River, is about 9.5km from Adimali, on the way to panikkankudi.
+Kallarkutti dam, which is constructed across the Muthirappuzha River, is about 9.5 km from Adimali, on the way to panikkankudi.
 The dam was constructed in 1961 as the part of Neriamangalam hydro electric project.
 Ponmudi Dam, which is constructed across the Panniar river, is about 15 km from Adimali, on the way to Rajakkad.
 The dam which was built in 1963 has a length of 294 m.
 The places nearby to this area are Kuthirayalla, Pettimudi, and Maankulam.
 Pettimudi area is near to Tamil Nadu.

-Adimali for decades served as a commercial hub for many smaller towns nearby such as Kunjithanny, Anachal, Rajakkad, Shanthanpara, Vellathooval, Murikkassery, Thopramkudi, Panikkankudi, Kallarkutti etc. However, the reliance on Adimali by these smaller towns faded during the years due to development of adequate roads and other infrastructure, few have emerged as self-reliant commercial townships.
+Adimaly for decades served as a commercial hub for many smaller towns nearby such as Kunjithanny, Anachal, Rajakkad, Shanthanpara, Vellathooval, Murikkassery, Thopramkudi, Panikkankudi, Kallarkutti etc. However, the reliance on Adimaly by these smaller towns faded during the years due to development of adequate roads and other infrastructure, few have emerged as self-reliant commercial townships.